raiden-network/spec/smart_contracts.rst

     Only a valid signed balance proof from the channel partner (the other channel participant) must be accepted.
 This balance proof sets the amount of tokens owed to the participant by the channel partner.

-**Update transfer state**
+**Update non-closing participant balance proof**

 Called after a channel has been closed.
-Allows the non-closing participant to provide a balance proof for the latest transfer from the closing participant.
-This modifies the state for the closing participant.
+Allows the non-closing participant to provide the latest balance proof from the closing participant.
+This modifies the stored state for the closing participant.

 ::

-    function updateTransfer(
+    function updateNonClosingBalanceProof(
         uint channel_identifier,
         uint64 nonce,
-        uint256 transferred_amount,
-        bytes32 locksroot,
-        bytes32 additional_hash,
-        bytes closing_signature)
-        public

-    function updateTransferDelegate(
-        uint channel_identifier,
-        uint64 nonce,
-        uint256 transferred_amount,
-        bytes32 locksroot,
-        bytes32 additional_hash,
+        bytes32 balance_hash,
         bytes closing_signature,
         bytes non_closing_signature)
         public

 ::

-    event TransferUpdated(
+    event NonClosingBalanceProofUpdated(
         uint256 channel_identifier,
         address closing_participant
     );

 - ``channel_identifier``: Channel identifier assigned by the current contract.
 - ``nonce``: Strictly monotonic value used to order transfers.
-- ``transferred_amount``: The monotonically increasing counter of the closing participant's amount of tokens sent.
-- ``locksroot``: Root of the merkle tree of all pending lock lockhashes for the closing participant.
-- ``additional_hash``: Computed from the message.
-Used for message authentication.
+- ``balance_hash``: Hash of the balance data
 - ``closing_signature``: Elliptic Curve 256k1 signature of the closing participant on the balance proof data.
 - ``non_closing_signature``: Elliptic Curve 256k1 signature of the non-closing participant on the balance proof data.
 - ``closing_participant``: Ethereum address of the participant who closed the channel.

 ..
 Note::
-    ``updateTransfer`` can only be called by the non-closing channel participant with a balance proof of the closing participant.

-    ``updateTransferDelegate`` can be called by anyone with a balance proof of the closing party and a signature from the non-closing participant on the same balance proof data.
+    ``updateNonClosingBalanceProof`` can be called by anyone with a balance proof of the closing party and a signature from the non-closing participant on the same balance proof data.

+    It can only be called on a closed channel.

 **Register a secret**